Ravenna/llmsTxtGenerator/content/collections/jobs/mid-level-laravel-developer.md

             content:
               -
                 type: text
-                text: 'Can you share at least one piece of work you are really proud of and that falls in line with the job specifications?'
+                text: 'Can you share at least one piece of work you are really proud of that aligns with the job specifications?'
       -
         type: listItem
         content: